Pick up a bag of fertilizer on sale. Good job. You saved some money!

 Look at the current status of your lawn.

 Nitrogen is the least expensive of the nutrients.
-Don’t buy a formula that has high phosphorous or potassium when you don’t need them.
+Don’t buy a formula that has high levels of phosphorous or potassium when you don’t need them.

-A new lawn needs more phosphorous to produce roots.
+is special and needs more phosphorous to produce roots.
 Don’t use high nitrogen because the roots are not ready to handle top growth.
-So use Small - Big - Big.
+Go with Small - Big - Big.

 Be safe when you fertilize new sod!
-You’ll save the expense of doing it over if you kill the young lawn with the wrong blend.
-Avoid stress and later expensive problems by helping the grass mature properly.
+It looks like a mature lawn, but the roots have been shaved off and it needs to recover.
+Save the expense of redoing this huge project.
+You can kill the young lawn with the wrong blend.
+Avoid stress and later expensive problems by helping the grass get established properly.

 When the grass has stressful conditions to deal with, applying the more expensive potassium can prevent problems from developing or continuing.
 Pay now and don’t pay later.

 Be cautious though, about applying high phosphorous continually to a lawn area.
 Mature grass doesn’t need it, and the environment doesn’t either.

 The nutrient ratio is easy to look at.
 It can help you decide quickly to consider or eliminate certain fertilizer blends.
 It is not the only factor deserving of your attention.
-Consider learning about the ingredient source that provides the NPK.